 Typesetting can be provided in combination with our copy-editing and/or proofreading service, or it can be provided as a standalone service.

 Ebook self-publishing gives writers an instant global platform without having to fight for a book deal or spend thousands on marketing, promotion and distribution.
 It's a quick and affordable way of getting your writing out there and – if it's good enough and if it's published in the right way – of selling it.
-After using Laval Editing's ebook conversion service you can become a published author at the click of a button.

 There are various online marketplaces that authors can upload their books to, such as Kindle Direct Publishing, Smashwords and Lulu.
 There's generally no upfront cost; they do the business of selling for you and take a cut of any profits.
 Some also offer marketing and publicity tools (because what use is a great book when nobody knows about it?) and nearly all of them feature an automated ebook conversion service.